Fuerteventura Travel Report 2026: Kitesurfing & Beaches

 Away from the beaches, Fuerteventura reveals a side that many tourists never get to see: a primeval, volcanic landscape so barren and dramatic that you sometimes wonder if you are still on Earth.

-Betancuria The former island capital lies hidden in a valley surrounded by rugged mountains.
+Betancuria – The former island capital lies hidden in a valley surrounded by rugged mountains.
 The village is beautifully restored and offers a glimpse into the island's history.
 The 15th-century Church of Santa María and the archaeological museum are well worth a visit.
-Afterwards, be sure to continue your journey via the Degollada de los Granadillos – the mountain pass road is one of the most spectacular roads in the Canary Islands.
+Afterwards, be sure to continue your journey over the Degollada de los Granadillos – this mountain pass is one of the most spectacular roads in the Canary Islands.

 Fuerteventura by campervan – freedom on four wheels